ibm-cloud-docs/log-analysis/agent/detach_agent.md

 You should not see any LogDNA pods.

-### Detaching a LogDNA agent version 1 from a standard Kubernetes cluster by using kubectl commands
+### Detaching a logging agent version 1 from a standard Kubernetes cluster by using kubectl commands
 {: #detach_agent_kube_kubectl_v1}

 To stop your Kubernetes cluster from forwarding logs to your LogDNA instance, complete the following steps from the command line: